Doctor, Heal Thy Wounded Inner Child

 You cannot heal what you are unwilling to see.

 Accepting that we all face unloving self-talk is the first step.
 Accept it.
-You don’t even have to dig into your childhood memories and address the wounding (though it might help if you do); you just have to accept that it is there and recognize that it is not you.
-The much younger you, who did not have your adult resources, slip-shoddenly positioned these defenses.
+You don’t even have to dig into your childhood memories and address the wounding (though it might help if you do); you have to accept that it is there and recognize that it is not you.
+The much younger you, who did not have your adult resources, slip-shodenly positioned these defenses.
 Chances are these half-baked defense mechanisms (which we now think is “who I am”) are maladaptive; they no longer serve you.

 There it is.